 - Claire Rouge from Seirei Tsukai no Blade Dance.

 - Charlotte Belew from Unbreakable Machine Doll counts, despite being of average build and only a mild case of A-Cup Angst.
 She insults Raishin at just about every opportunity she gets.
 When he's about to win an argument with her, her responses range from shouting "Shut up!"/"That's not it!"/"Idiot!" to unleashing her Automaton on him.
 She even outright refuses his help at one point (despite having received his help before when she needed it), to the extent of threatening to kill him if he insisted on helping her.
 Oh, and she's formerly of the nobility as well.

-- Kotori Itsuka of Date A Live is this for her foster elder brother Shido.
-She fits the archetype quite well, with her sadistic tendencies, Chupa Chups lollipops, grade S Zettai Ryouiki, and being a literal Fiery Redhead.
+- Kotori Itsuka of Date A Live, the foster younger sister of the main character Shido.
+She fits the archetype quite well, with her sadistic tendencies, Chupa Chups lollipops, Rapunzel Hair, grade S Zettai Ryouiki, and being a literal Fiery Redhead.
 Shido however doesn't see her as more than a younger sister.

 - Karin Minato of Shippai Kinshi!
 Kanojo no Himitsu wa Morasanai! would be this, but since anger triggers a Potty Emergency for her, she doesn't get many opportunities to hit Syou Shimizu (who only has eyes for his younger sister Hijiri anyway).
 Interestingly, while she has no problems confessing her love to Syou when she falls for him (unlike most examples), she's equally capable of reverting to status quo soon after.

 - Shinju Miwa from Shining Pretty Cure.
 She's actually more snarky and less violent than most examples.